-You’ll get 28 minutes or this section, which means you have exactly one minute to answer each of the 28 questions.
+You’ll get 37 minutes on the TEAS 7 English section, which means you have exactly one minute to answer each of the 37 questions.

 Collective nouns can be singular or plural depending on the context of the sentence.
 Common collective nouns on the TEAS include class, army, audience, council, and jury.
 Be sure to add these to your English TEAS test study guide and check out our TEAS test English practice questions.

 These nouns can be singular or plural depending on the context.
 For these nouns, you’ll want to look at the preposition phrase after and determine if the noun within the phrase is singular or plural.
 For example, in some of the cats, some is plural because cats is plural.
 In some of the cake, some is singular because cake is singular.
 Include these rules in your English TEAS study guide because they will definitely be on the exam.
 If these terms sound confusing, you are not alone.
 Review them in the Prenursing Smarter Prep Program.

 TEAS English practice questions cover sentence structure, parts of speech, word usage, conventions of spelling, medical terminology, and the writing process.